Thai hospital tycoon who promised Pfizer vaccine says deal now unlikely

-BANGKOK, Aug 4 (Reuters) - The chair of Thailand's Thonburi Healthcare Group (THG) (THG.BK) said on Wednesday that a deal to import 20 million doses of the Pfizer-BioNTech (PFE.N), (22UAy.DE) COVID-19 vaccine was unlikely to happen, despite his earlier claims that a deal was close.
+BANGKOK (Reuters) - The chair of Thailand’s Thonburi Healthcare Group (THG) said on Wednesday that a deal to import 20 million doses of the Pfizer-BioNTech COVID-19 vaccine was unlikely to happen, despite his earlier claims that a deal was close.

 “Our problem is that we are unable to import it because it has to come through a government agency,” Boon said during a televised interview with the MCOT television station on Wednesday.
 “I think we won’t be able to do it,” he added.